kant/EcoNetGen/cran-comments.md

 Dear CRAN Maintainers,

-We are pleased to provide an intial Release of NetGen for consideration for the CRAN repository.
+We are pleased to provide an update to EcoNetGen package, as detailed in NEWS.md:

-This release now quotes names of computer languages like FORTRAN that do not trigger any spelling NOTE in single quotes and does not quote names of cited authors such as de Aguiar, which do trigger a NOTE regarding spelling, as directed by CRAN maintainers.
-Please note that hese NOTES are not in fact spelling errors.

-Thank you for all you do for the R community!
+* Add `netsampler()` routine
+* Modify user interface for `netgen()` to provide more self-explanatory argument names.
+* Ensure that FORTRAN correctly obeys `set.seed()` by always using the R random number generator.

 ## Test environments

-* local OS X install, R 3.4.4
+* local OS X install, R 3.5.0
-* ubuntu 12.04 (on travis-ci), R 3.4.4
+* ubuntu 14.04 (on travis-ci), R 3.5.0
 * win-builder (devel and release)
+* Dockerized valgrind tests (debian Linux)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.